 While different types of tech packs share similarities, there are some things about footwear tech packs specifically that you should be aware of.

-Knowing the basics of how footwear fits will help you in the design process; depending on the type of footwear you are designing, you might need to expand your knowledge by reading some books or researching online.
-For example, if you are designing shoes for a condition, like plantar factitious, you will need to know more about what causes this foot condition to design a shoe that fits correctly and comfortably.
+Knowing the basics of how footwear should fit will help you in the design process; depending on the type of footwear you are designing, you might need to expand your knowledge by reading some books or researching online.
+For example, if you are designing shoes for a condition, like plantar factitious, you will need to know more about what causes this foot condition to design shoes (or even socks) that fit correctly and comfortably.

 What Should Go in a Footwear Tech Pack?